What is lordosis?

 What are the symptoms of lordosis?

-Each child may experience symptoms differently.
-The major clinical feature of lordosis is a prominence of the buttocks.
-Symptoms will vary depending if lordosis happens with other defects.
-These include muscular dystrophy, developmental dysplasia of the hip, or neuromuscular disorders.
+Symptoms can occur a bit differently in each child.
+The main feature of lordosis are buttocks that are prominent.
+Symptoms will vary, depending on whether lordosis happens with other defects.
+These include muscular dystrophy, developmental problems of the hip, or nervous system disorders.

-The symptoms of lordosis may resemble other spinal conditions or deformities, or may be a result of an injury or infection.
-Always talk with your child's healthcare provider for a diagnosis.
+The symptoms of lordosis may resemble other back problems.
+Or they may be a result of an injury or infection.
+Make sure your child sees his or her healthcare provider for a diagnosis.

 How is lordosis diagnosed?

 Your child’s healthcare provider can diagnose lordosis with a complete health history of your child, a physical exam, and certain tests.
 He or she will also want to know if there is any family history of lordosis.